In this post

 By the time we had to go home we were quite drunk and, as terrible as it sounds, I guess I fell off the stairs.
 You could not even call those stairs, as they were about 2 steps high.
 Maybe I slipped, maybe I tripped, but I just found myself on the floor, rushing to get up, not to be embarrassed.
 One step, two steps … and there it was, I couldn’t even get back to our table as my foot hurt like hell.

-I called Kris to my help and didn’t think much of what happened, as it probably was just a twisted ankle as these kind of things happen to me often.
+I called Kris to my help and didn’t think much of what happened, as it probably was just a twisted ankle as these kinds of things happen to me often.
 Kris’s best friend insisted that we keep partying and that I should stop pretending that it hurts so bad, as I probably was just doing that to get Kris home as we must rise early to get ready for our flight.
 Oh well…

 I got carried to the car, out of the car, into the emergency room and put in the first wheelchair ever in my life.
 In the emergency room, the first question from the doctor was: “What happened”?
 And my very elaborated and explanatory answer at that point “I don’t really know, we had a tough night.”
 After this short conversation, miserable me got pushed in the x-ray room, placed on the table, brought out of the room and back to emergency.